 The Costa Vicentina Natural Park has over 80 kms of Atlantic seaboard.
 The beaches range from broad expanses of sand to tiny inaccessible coves.
 Sports anglers flock to the Costa Vicentina to fish the waters rich in sea bass, dory, conger eels and bream.
 The area is also a surfer’s paradise.
 The unbroken waves rolling in from the Atlantic are perfect for training and perfecting surfing skills.
 Even in the height of the summer season you can find almost deserted beaches along this coastal paradise.
 And the sunsets are breathtaking.
 Inland from the coast the park is dotted with tiny villages where traditional agriculture is still practised.

 You can explore the Costa Vicentina by following the coastline from Sagres and Cape St. Vincent and head north.
 Or alternatively, travel from the Monchique Mountains through the country side over to the coast and then turn south.

 Odeceixe - a tidal beach that is fantastic fun for the family.
 Kids will love exploring the rocks and floating along on the tidal pools.
 Be careful though, as the open sea here has very strong currents.

 Monte Clerigo - a very picturesque village with a magnificent beach at it's feet.
 Lots of interesting rock pools to explore.

 Bordeira - an amazing expanse of beach backed by dunes and cliffs.
 There is a wooden walkway which provides great photo-ops and viewing points.

-Praia do Amada - a favorite with surfers.
+Praia do Amada - a favourite with surfers.